nkane/nkane.github.io/_posts/2016-01-09-javascript-quest.markdown

 {% endhighlight %}

 ###Constructor Function
 Constructor Functions are skeletons for new objects in JavaScript.
-They pair up with the ["new operator"][MDN - Object] in order to create new objects.
+They pair up with the ["new operator"][MDN - Object] in order to create new instances of objects; however, they have some key difference from creating an object using the initializer notation.
+When using the new key word, a prototype object is attached to the object instance.
+Below is an example of how to instantiate an Object using the new key word.

 Constructor Functions
 {% highlight javascript %}